centreon/centreon-archived/doc/en/faq/performance.rst

 Centreon web interface
 **********************

 RRDCacheD don't update performances graphs in real time.
-If a blank range appear on right of performances graphs it means that cache are not yet written to disk.
+If a blank range appears on right of performances graphs it means that cache are not yet written to disk.

 .. warning::
     If the **RRDCacheD process crash** (in theory because it's a stable process) data will be lost!
 It is not possible to get data unless rebuild all graphs from Centreon web.